|ilissAfrica » About ilissAfrica » About the project|

 About the project

 The internet library sub-Saharan Africa (ilissAfrica) is a portal that offers an integrated access to relevant scientific conventional and digital information resources on the sub-Saharan Africa region.
-Information scattered on private or institutional websites, databases or library catalogues are brought together in order to facilitate research.
+Information scattered on private or institutional websites, databases or library catalogues is brought together in order to facilitate research.
 Without ilissAfrica this information has to be collected in a laborious and time-consuming process.

 ilissAfrica allows simultaneous searching ("General search") in the following electronic resources: